iisc-seal/droidracer/readme-droidRacer.txt

 faster builds (first build takes nearly 25 mins, and incremental builds between 2-6 minutes), otherwise may take hours based on resources provided.

-* DroidRacer has only been tested on Ubuntu 10.04
+* DroidRacer has only been tested on Ubuntu 10.04 and 13.10.
 If Android source installation related requirements are satisfied, DroidRacer may work on later versions of Ubuntu too.